-Civilian jail board members scold St. Louis mayor for lack of help, as they fight for access
+Civilian jail board members scold St. Louis mayor for lack of help as they fight for access

 Since its inception, the board has also faced roadblocks about its legal status, and new legislation governing its powers has raised more questions than answers.
 Members voted to request that Commissioner of Corrections Jennifer Clemons-Abdullah and Jones attend their next meeting, May 15 — and they want Jones to compel her administration to work with them.

-“She needs to be held accountable,” said board member Mike Milton.
+“She needs to be held accountable,” said board member Mike Milton during the meeting.
 He founded the nonprofit Freedom Community Center, which works with pretrial detainees, and was nominated to the board by Jones.

 The board had its first meeting last fall after city leaders started forming commissions in response to community protests and inmate uprisings over alleged negligent conditions in the jail.